akostrik/stage_telegram_python/README.md

 - Job market tеransition: Equip oneself with the skills and experience to seamlessly enter the job market

 ## The context and motivation
-The technologies has been always influenced greatly the social relations.
-In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection, with a huge potential to bring many changes to the life of people.
+Technologiy has always greatly influenced the social relations.
+In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection, with a huge potential to bring many changes into the people's organisation.

 This project is aimed at automaticalle detecting propagandistic information in Telegram [^13] channels.
 That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information. [^6]